 - Late October/Early November, TBD: Mid-semester Reunion and Check-In

 Seminar Participants will be expected to:

 - Identify and reflect on various student needs in the classroom, especially with respect to differences in racial and cultural experience, immigration stress, and financial need;

 - Reflect on one’s own racial and cultural background, as it relates to one’s identity and purpose as an instructor;

 - Create/Design one or more teaching interventions (e.g. class activity, assignment/project, teaching tool, etc) for a specified course that incorporates culturally relevant pedagogies and student racial/cultural identities;

 - Participate in small-groups discussion, provide/receive feedback for incorporating student experiences into the classroom;

-- Attend all 4 seminar sessions, an introductory Kick-Off Session in December, and a Reunion Session in March/April.
+- Attend all 4 seminar sessions, an introductory Kick-Off Session in May, and a Reunion Session in October/November.

 How do I apply?

-The deadline to apply is Monday, December 7th or until all spots are filled.
-We will accept up to 25 participants for this seminar and will keep a waitlist.
+The deadline to apply is Sunday, April 25th.
+We will accept up to 26 participants for this seminar and will keep a waitlist.
 We hope to create a cohort from a diversity of disciplines and a mix of part-time and full-time faculty.
 All applicants should demonstrate an interest in the themes of identity and race as they apply to teaching.
 We will be offering similar opportunities in the future as part of a 5-year grant.